-CISCO Networking II is the second of four courses designed in accordance with the requirements for the Cisco Certified Networking Associate (CCNA) exam.
-This course introduces the basics of switching and routing.
-One computer per student is assigned for the course.
+Networking II is the second of four courses designed in accordance with the requirements for the CISCO Certified Network Associate (CCNA) designation.
+The course introduces routing, suing outers, router components and configuration, IOS, TCP/IP, IP addressing and routing protocols.
 Prerequisite: ITEC 1330